anjanbharadwaj/HomeSecurityProject/README.md

 # HomeSecurityProject
 Terms of Use:
 This project was created by Anjan Bharadwaj.
-Feel free to use it, but I request that you don't remove the commented out sections in the code (where I explain my contributions)
+Feel free to use it, but I request that you don't remove the commented out sections in the code (where I explain my contributions).
+I only used Node.js for this project, which makes it any easier alternative as a viable home security system than having multiple platforms.
 APIs Used:
 Kairos, Twilio, Cloudinary
 NPM Packages used: